Garrett Cooper Player Props: Marlins vs. Tigers

 Garrett Cooper At The Plate

+- In 32.9% of his games this season, Cooper has tallied at least one RBI.
+In 13 of those games (16.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 22 games this year (28.2%), including multiple runs in five games.
+- He has scored in 22 of 79 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.